The Maximum interest rate that can be credited to your equity index annuity policy in a policy year or over the term of the policy.

 Compounding of Gains

-Interest that is creditied to your policy is added to your principal as well as interest credited in prior policy years.
+Interest that is credited to your policy is added to your principal as well as interest credited in prior policy years.
 Some companies do not compound the gains credited to equity index policies from prior years.
-This dramaticaly reduces the overall rate of return earned by your money.
+This dramatically reduces the overall rate of return earned by your money.

 Current Interest Rate

 This is the interest rate that an annuity is paying it is the sum of the base rate, if any and the bonus rate, if any.
 The current rate is set by the insurance company at the time of issue and is guaranteed for specific length of time.

 The minimum interest rate that can be credited to your policy equity index annuity in a year or over the term of your contract.

 The Old Money Rate is that rate declared by the company after the initial rate guarantee.